DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2023-03-17-telling-candidates-they-have-an-ske-condition.md

 We removed our designs that allowed candidates to choose the SKE provider in our service.
 Although they tested well, we need to think about how we can integrate SKE provider information into our service and if this is something our service should even handle.

-Instead of having a green button that says 'Select a training provider' we now just show the final page showing all the candidate's conditions.
+Instead of having a green button that says 'Select a training provider' we now just show the final page showing all the candidate’s conditions.
 We replaced the green button with a link to the SKE course directory so canddiates can use it.

 Once a candidate has finished their SKE course, their ITT training provider can mark it as completed.
 This would then change the status on the candidate’s side to ‘Completed’ too.